rhoconlinux/show-your-desktop/README.md

 show-your-desktop
 =================

-Share your Linux desktop in imgur.
+Share your Linux desktop on the web.
 In one click.